benahm/TestDataFactory/docs/EXAMPLES.md

   ```

 ##### Create and insert an sObject
-By default the created sObjects are not inserted, by providing the *doInsert* to true, the sObjects will be automatically inserted
+By default the created sObjects are not inserted, by providing the *doInsert* set to true, all the sObjects will be automatically inserted
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact', new Map<String,Object>{
     'FirstName' => 'Doe',